apache/pekko/docs/src/main/paradox/persistence.md

 Java
 :  @@snip [LambdaPersistenceDocTest.java](/docs/src/test/java/jdocs/persistence/LambdaPersistenceDocTest.java) { #recovery-status }

-Sometimes there is a need for performing additional initialization when the recovery has completed before processing any other message sent to the persistent actor.
+Sometimes, there is a need for performing additional initialization when the recovery has completed before processing any other message sent to the persistent actor.
 The persistent actor will receive a special @apidoc[persistence.RecoveryCompleted$] message right after recovery and before any other received messages.